brown-bird/Cookbook/Testing/Legacy/get_class_under_test.md

     ...
 ~~~

-And finally our we've defined our subclass that overrides the method with undesired behavior.
+And finally our we've defined our testing subclass that overrides the method with undesired behavior.
 We've also decided to define this class as a [static nested class](https://docs.oracle.com/javase/tutorial/java/javaOO/nested.html) in the test itself since this is the only place it is used.

 ~~~java